KDZU-antisocial/kdzu-org/README-sitemap.md

 ## 📋 Overview

 The sitemap system automatically generates XML sitemaps for search engines to discover and index all website content.
-It's designed to work with both local development and production deployment to Cloudflare R2 via GitHub Actions.
+It's designed to work with both local development and production deployment to Cloudflare Workers (SSR) via GitHub Actions.

 ## ��️ Architecture